easolhq/easolhq.github.io/docs/reference/objects/product/variant.md

 # variant.remaining_stock

-Returns the remaining stock for the variants if the variant has infinite inventory this will return `INFINITE_STOCK`
+Returns the remaining stock for the variant, if the variant has infinite inventory this will return `nil`

 # variant.segment_name